Christmas Customs

 However, there are no records to indicate that a children's choir was involved or that the organ was broken!

 At Midnight Mass in 1818, Fr.
 Mohr and Franz Gruber sang each of the six verses with the church choir repeating the last two lines of each verse.
-Mohr set down the guitar arrangement on paper around 1820 and that is the earliest manuscript that still exists, it is displayed in the Carolino Augusteum Museum in Salzburg.
-There are a number of manuscripts of various 'Stille Nacht' arrangement that were written by Franz Gruber in later years.
+Mohr set down the guitar arrangement on paper around 1820 and that is the earliest manuscript that still exists.
+It is displayed in the Carolino Augusteum Museum in Salzburg.
+There are a number of manuscripts of various 'Stille Nacht' arrangements that were written by Franz Gruber in later years.

-The original words of the song were in German and translated in to English went:
+The original words of the song were in German (and it was called 'Stille Nacht!
+Heilige Nacht') and the first translation into English went:

 Silent night, holy night,